How to Become a Music Producer?

 It’s true, there will be times you just can’t work with someone – or they can’t work with you.
 But that can’t be a weekly occurrence.
 Being able to work in different genres means being able to work with different personalities.
 You’re here to make them sound as good as possible.
 Do that enough and you’ll be able to pick and choose who you work with in the future.
 At the start, you’ll need to check your ego at the studio door.

-The Other Side of Being a Producer
+The Other Side: Requirements to be a Music Producer

 Beyond the creative side of being a producer, there are times you’ll have to grab the business suit out of the closet.
 Not literally of course, but there is more to the industry than just making music.
 You’ll be working with label executives.
 If you’re hired by a label to work with an artist, you won’t just answer to the artist—you’ll also answer to the label executives.
 They expect you to develop the artist and release a record that will turn a profit.
 This is where the business and commercial know-how comes into play.